New moduli components of rank 2 bundles on projective space: Monads and symplectic instanton bundles

 Instanton bundles are a particularly important class of stable rank 2 vector bundles due to their many remarkable properties and applications in mathematical physics.
-Besides this, instanton bundles form the only known irreducible component of the moduli space $\mathcal{B}(c)$ for every $c \in \mathbb{N}$.
+Besides this, instanton bundles form the only known irreducible component of the moduli space $\mathcal{B}(c)$ for every $c\in\mathbb{N}$.

-We will now present the main results concerning instanton sheaves that will be used below.
-We start by recalling the definition of instanton sheaves on $\p3$, cf. \cite[Introduction]{Jardim2006} for further information on these objects.
+In the remaining part of this section we will present the main results concerning instanton sheaves that will be used below.
+We start by recalling the definition of instanton sheaves on $\p3$; see \cite[Introduction]{Jardim2006} for further information on these objects.

 \begin{Def} An \emph{instanton sheaf} on $\mathbb{P}^3$ is a torsion free coherent sheaf $E$ with $c_1(E)=0$ satisfying the following cohomological conditions:

 The integer $n:=c_2(E)$ is called the \emph{charge} of $E$.
 When $E$ is locally free, we say that $E$ is an \emph{instanton bundle}. \end{Def}